October 24, 2019

 3 OTHER EXTREMELY IMPORTANT CONSIDERATIONS – You’ve probably seen info about different types of collagen that exist in the body; in fact, there are 28 different types of collagen that our bodies produce.
 All of these collagens types are still the same protein in the body, and when you ingest hydrolyzed collagen peptides you are actually ingesting peptides that assist your body to build all types of collagen, not just one or two specific types.
 Your body uses the peptides to increase the production of all the collagens in the body.
-So, whether you’d like more of a specific type of collagen or if you want to boost all of the different collagen types, it really goes back to the conversation in the paragraph above, which collagen is most absorbable.
+So, whether you’d like more of a specific type of collagen or if you want to boost all of the different collagen types, it really goes back to the conversation in the paragraph above, which collagen is easier to absorb.
 Absorbing maximum amounts of collagen peptides will boost all types of your body’s collagen.

 Another important consideration is where your collagen is source from.
 Because collagen is something that you eat, you should want to know where it comes from and how it is produced.
 Some of the world’s largest collagen producers are in third-world countries and they can be very cheap.
 When products are cheap it’s important to consider that they are unlikely to measure up to the health and safety standards that we are used to in Canada.
 DeepMarine Collagen is produced from start to finish locally in Canada.
 Furthermore, the raw materials are wild-caught, Atlantic deep-water fish acquired form the Canadian fisheries industry.
 All processing is in Canada and meets the rules and regulations set out by the Canadian Food Inspection Agency and Health Canada – these safety and quality standards rank among the highest in the world.

 Marine collagen is also the #1 choice for people who don’t want to consume beef products for religious reasons or environmental reasons.
 Many people don’t eat any beef because their religion forbids it, while other people don’t eat beef because they are committed to lowering their impact on the environment.